format37/fpv_rover/README.md

 * rover.php

 ```
-Due to government blocking of Telegram, I had to add an intermediate server.
+Due to government blocking of Telegram, I had to add an intermediate Server-C.
 ```

 ## Server-C files: